patricklafrance/wmfnext-shell/README.md

 ...
 ```

 👉 Before a module can use the shared custom service, it's TS type must be shared.
-To do so, we'll reuse the *"shared"* project created earlier.
+To do so, we'll reuse the *"shared"* package created earlier.

 ```tsx
 // shared - trackingService.ts